 For hydroponics, you will have much more luck with primocanes.
 These produce fruit on first-year canes and offer an extended harvest season.
 They also require less trellising and space than floricane raspberries.

-Some of the best options for container growing in general include Jewel Black, Heritage Red, and Raspberry Shortcake.
+Some of the best options for container growing, in general, include Jewel Black, Heritage Red, and Raspberry Shortcake.

-Feeding Your Hydroponic Raspberries Nutrients
+Feeding Your Raspberries Nutrients

 pH for your hydroponic raspberries should be right around 5.8 to 6.5.
 Raspberries, especially early on in their growth, require a fertilizer that is heavy in nitrogen.
-Use a well-balanced vegetative formulation, which you should apply in the early stages after the first bud break.
+Use a balanced vegetative formulation, which you should apply in the early stages after the first bud break.

 You can then follow this with a formulation designed for bloom or fruiting.
 Your solution will need to be changed out every week or every other week.
 You can use an EC meter to check the amount of fertilizer in your reservoir and give you a more accurate idea of when a changeout is necessary.

 There’s no hard and fast rule on how often to change out the nutrients in the reservoir because plants don’t take in nutrients at the same rate.